seb-pg/meta_puzzles/README.md

 Solutions l2_portals and l3_slippery_strip should be working (all provided tests are working) but Meta's website seem to have a bug.
 The common pattern is that a grid of character is the input.
 It could be provided as Array<String> or Array<Array<Char>> (to be the similar to the tests in other languages) but has been provided as  Array<Array<String>>.
 The first string of each row can be null in the data provided by Meta in their test framework, and the grids seem to be shifted on element to the right, which makes the expected result wrong on Meta's website.
 Meta has been notified.

-Solutions l2_rotary_lock2 is failing on Meta's website and also can not finish in the given time.
+Solution l2_rotary_lock2 is failing on Meta's website and also can not finish in the given time.
 The solution is a straight port from an uncomplicated C++ code.
 This will be investigated.

 Solution l4_conveyor_chaos is provided but is hardcoded to return 0 for N > 200,000 the Kotlin solution seems too slow to run in the given time on Meta's website.
 Solution l3_rabbit_hole2 is missing so far.
 Solution l4_mathematical_art is missing so far.

+<b><u>scala/*</u></b>

+The solutions using Kotlin, "ported" from Kotlin as the syntax is similar.

+Only 4 out 24 solutions are provided.

+Solution l2_rotary_lock2 is working on Meta's website, finishing in the given time, which suggest the Meta's Kotlin environment is an issue (both languages are using JVM, which is why this test was done in both languages: the JVM does not appear to be the issue).

 ----